UtahEFD/UTESpac/README.md

 - Fixed issue with loading only 1 day of data
 - Updated Tower Wind sector to vary for each sonic
 - Fixed issue with finding tables if table names were identical except at the end (e.g. FastResponse & FastResponse2)
+- Allow user to ignore specific table names in directory

 #### Changes in progress
 - Updated structure fill code to be cleaner
-- Allow ignoring of Data Tables

 #### 5.0